-Description Network Emergency ambulance \$0 no deductible applies Non-emergency ambulance \$0 no deductible applies
+Description Network Emergency ambulance \$350 no deductible applies Non-emergency ambulance \$350 no deductible applies

 Services received by an out-of-network air ambulance provider will be covered the same as services received by an in-network provider, regardless of emergency status.
-This includes applying cost shares towards the in-network deductible and out-of-pocket maximum, if any.
-An out-of-network air ambulance provider cannot balance bill or attempt to collect costs from you that exceed your innetwork cost-sharing requirements, except for those services not covered in your plan.
+This includes applying cost shares towards the in-network out-of-pocket maximum.
+An out-of-network air ambulance provider cannot balance bill or attempt to collect costs from you that exceed your in-network cost-sharing requirements, such as copayments, except for those services not covered in your plan.